JiaoXianjun/BTLE/README.md

 All link layer packet formats are supported.
 (Chapter 2&3, PartB, Volume 6,
 <a href="https://www.google.fi/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CCAQFjAA&url=https%3A%2F%2Fwww.bluetooth.org%2Fdocman%2Fhandlers%2Fdownloaddoc.ashx%3Fdoc_id%3D229737&ei=ui3gU4GkC-up0AW4q4GwBw&usg=AFQjCNFY1IFeFAAWwimnoaWMsIRZQvPDSw&sig2=wTgMMxNPJ52NHclpsQ4XhQ&bvm=bv.72197243,d.d2k">Core_V4.0.pdf</a>   )

-It can be used to transmit arbitrary pre-defined BTLE signal/packet sequence, such as raw bits to GFSK modulator, iBeacon packet, <a href="http://processors.wiki.ti.com/index.php/BLE_sniffer_guide">Connection establishment procedure packet</a> in TI's website, or any other packets you want.
-Together with TI's packet sniffer, you will have full TX and RX abilities.
+btle_tx can be used to transmit arbitrary pre-defined BTLE signal/packet sequence, such as raw bits to GFSK modulator, iBeacon packet, <a href="http://processors.wiki.ti.com/index.php/BLE_sniffer_guide">Connection establishment procedure packet</a> in TI's website, or any other packets you want.

+btle_rx can be used as a BTLE packet sniffer/scanner, just like TI'S packet sniffer.

+ATTENTION: To support fast/realtime sender and scanner/sniffer, I have changed lib_device->transfer_count to 4 and lib_device->buffer_size to 4096 in hackrf driver: hackrf.c.
+If you want to use this tool, you'd better also do that change to your driver source code and re-compile, re-install as instructed in <a href="https://github.com/mossmann/hackrf">hackrf</a>

 See <a href="http://youtu.be/Y8ttV5AEb-g">video demo 1</a> (outside China) or <a href="http://v.youku.com/v_show/id_XNzUxMDIzNzAw.html">video demo 2</a> (inside China)

 ----Build: